The Ultimate In Birding Tours

 South America (and its islands)

-COLOMBIA WITH A DIFFERENCE – ‘Off-the-Beaten-Track’ Endemics and Specialities of the Andes and Amazonia
+COLOMBIA WITH A DIFFERENCE – in search of ‘Off-the-Beaten-Track’ endemics and specialities

 Leaders: Trevor Ellery and local bird guides